 - Cardstock (for labels)

 - Bake cakes and cupcakes and place in the freezer for 3-4 hours.
 Frozen cakes are easier to cut and frost.

 - Trim edges of cakes so that you can place them side-by-side.
 You will frost them together so that you have a longer cake top to work with and more room for clouds.

 - Next, prepare icing.
-You'll want to make in three batches unless you have a stand mixer.
-To make one batch of icing, cream shortening until light and fluffy.
+You'll want to make in three batches to ensure you have enough frosting.
+To make one batch of frosting, cream butter until light and fluffy.
 Add one cup of powdered sugar and mix until light and creamy.
 Gradually add remaining powdered sugar alternating with water.
 Scrape bowl well.
 Whip until very light and fluffy.
 Add vanilla and salt and combine well.

-- Set aside one batch of icing.
+- Set aside one batch of frosting.
 You will use this for your clouds.

 - Tint the remaining frosting with 15 drops of blue food coloring.

 - Frost the two cakes together with the blue frosting.
 As you are frosting, discuss how to represent and separate the clouds into their four basic groups - cumulus, stratus, cirrus, and lenticular.
 Explain how typically, with a few exceptions, each cloud type is found at specific altitudes.